 The power that is required depends on the node type, the uninterruptible power supply type, and whether the redundant ac power feature is used.

-Components Power requirements SAN Volume Controller 2145-8G4 + 2145-1U uninterruptible power supply 470 W
+Components Power requirements SAN Volume Controller 2145-8G4 and 2145 UPS-1U 470 W

-For each redundant ac power switch, add 20 W to the power requirements.
+For each redundant ac-power switch, add 20 W to the power requirements.

 Circuit breaker requirements